Hamburg Greeters guided tour to Elbphilharmonie

-According to Hamburg music lovers, the world’s most extraordinary concert hall can be seen from afar as you sail up the Elbe River but also from many points in the city center.
+According to Hamburg music lovers, the world’s most extraordinary concert hall can be seen from far when sailing up the Elbe, but also from many points in the city center.

-When the building opened at the beginning of 2017 – with considerable delay and cost increases – the worldwide media echo remained for a week at the level of New York in terms of its importance and perception.
-Even today, you have to book well in advance for an official Elbphilharmonie tour.
-But every HafenCity guided tour with the Hamburg Greeters also leads to the Elbphilharmonie, of course.
+When the house opened at the beginning of 2017 – with a considerable delay and increased costs – the worldwide media response was huge and all concerts were fully booked for months.
+Even today, you still have to register well in advance for an official Elbphilharmonie tour.
+But every HafenCity tour with the Hamburg greeters also leads to the Elbphilharmonie.

 Hamburg’s new landmark